 Jerash has also become famous for the three-week long Jerash Festival which takes place every summer, and which is routinely attended by the Royal Family.
 The event includes a vast range of activities, including singing; dancing; Roman Chariot races and even Gladiator fights.

 The ancient city of Jerash in Jordan is calling if you enjoy tales of ancient civilizations wiped off the face of the earth, only to be discovered again thousands of years later.
 It’s not the same as Cairo in Egypt, or the same as Dubai in the United Arab Emirates.
 Jerash in Jordan is simply Jerash, but if there is one historical place you really need to see, then the ancient city of Jerash should rank high on your travel agenda.
-You can book your tour right now by exploring our Egypt and Jordan Tours.
+Visit Jerash and many other incredible sites in comfort and style with one of our epic Egypt and Jordan Tours.